SSO and Selects

 Until now, to use SSO to log into your app, Proof’d would treat the flow as part of your app.
 You can now specify SSO credentials directly in the DataSet.
 When Proof’d find itself on the SSO site, it will use the provided credentials to automatically log in.
 The individual steps and Views needed to complete the login process no longer appear in your App or Scan.

-Proof’d currently supports Google and Microsoft SSO.
+Proof’d currently supports Google, Microsoft, and Auth0 SSO.
 Additional options will be added in the future.
 You may provide different credentials or select a different provider for each DataSet.

 Many JS frameworks shun the native select control and choose to implement their own.
 These implementations often have little in common with native select controls.
 Some implementations are identical to dropdown menus.
 Some implementations defer creating the select options until the user clicks on the control.